-In another survey–also in 2017–Dr. Michelle Drouin of Purdue University tried to determine the positive effects of sexting on relationships.
-That study found that like a lot aspects of sex and relationships, context is key.
+In another survey (also from 2017) Dr. Michelle Drouin of Purdue University tried to determine the positive effects of sexting on relationships.
+That study found that, like a lot aspects of sex and relationships, context is key.
 As Dr. Drouin recently pointed out to Elite Daily, sexting offers a thrill above and beyond standard pornography because it is created for an intended audience of one.
 This “customization of sexual communication” offers intimacy, novelty, and connection without the requirement of physical contact or geographic proximity.
-By this reasoning, sexting should help long-distance relationships thrive, and help maintain the sexual connection between partners who are separated for relatively short periods by travel.
+By this reasoning, sexting should help long-distance relationships thrive, maintaining the sexual connection between partners who are separated for relatively short periods by travel.

 About 50% of respondents felt that sexting had a positive impact on the emotional and sexual connection of their relationships.
 Those who were in committed relationships reported more positive effects than negative (defined for the study as “worry” and “regret”) and were generally more comfortable with sexting than those in casual relationships.

 Women experienced more negative feelings overall than men, especially if they were in self-described casual relationships.
 For men, the level of worry and regret was basically the same whether they were in a committed or casual relationship.
 Women were much more likely to report worry about sexts if they were not in a committed relationship.
 An analysis of the study in Psychology Today speculates that women more generally fear they will be labeled as overtly promiscuous just because they sent a sext to a boyfriend or potential lover.
 As the rise of the “dick pic” suggests, men don’t seem to share this hangup.